Phenomenom05/QA/README.md

 Git (to clone the repository)

-1. Clone the Repository:
+Step 1: Clone the Repository

 git clone https://github.com/Phenomenom05/QA.git
 cd QA

-2. Install Dependencies:

-Install the required dependencies for both frontend and backend testing:
+Step 2: Install Dependencies

 npm install

 This will install all necessary dependencies, including WebDriverIO, Jest, and other packages.

-3. Frontend Tests (WebDriverIO):
+Step 3: Frontend Tests (WebDriverIO)

-Step 1: Start the Frontend Server
+Start the Frontend Server

+Open a terminal and navigate to the frontenddevelopment directory:

 cd frontenddevelopment

+Start the frontend server using http-server:

 http-server

-Leave this terminal running.
+Leave this terminal running the server.

-Step 2: Run Frontend Tests
+Run Frontend Tests

-Open a second terminal:
+Open a second terminal and navigate to the frontenddevelopment directory:

 cd frontenddevelopment

+Run the frontend tests using WebDriverIO:

 npx wdio wdio.conf.js

-Step 3: Navigate Back

-After completing the frontend tests:
+Navigate back to the main directory:

 cd ..

-4. Backend Tests (Jest):
+Step 4: Backend Tests (Jest)

-Navigate to the backend directory:
+Navigate to the backend-test-automation directory:

 cd backend-test-automation

+Run the Jest test suite:

 npm test

-This validates the profile creation, login, and error-handling API endpoints.
+This will validate the profile creation, login, and error-handling API endpoints.

-5. CI/CD Pipeline (GitHub Actions):
+Step 5: CI/CD Pipeline (GitHub Actions)

-The CI/CD pipeline is configured in .github/workflows/ci.yml.
+The CI/CD pipeline is configured in the .github/workflows/ci.yml file.
+It automatically runs the tests whenever changes are pushed to the repository.

-To Trigger the Pipeline:
+To trigger the CI/CD pipeline:

 Push changes to the main branch or create a pull request:

 git push origin main

-Check the GitHub Actions tab for results.
+Check the GitHub Actions tab to view the test results.

 Tools Used:

 WebDriverIO: For frontend web automation testing.

+Appium: For mobile test automation (if applicable).

 Jest: For backend API testing.

+Supertest: For additional API testing (if applicable).

-Postman: For manual API testing during development.
+Postman: Used for manual API testing during development.

-GitHub Actions: For CI/CD.
+GitHub Actions: For continuous integration and delivery (CI/CD).

-Sentry: For error tracking.
+Sentry: For error tracking and monitoring in the test automation framework.

 Tasks Accomplished: